Hard Rock Hotel & Casino announces return of Anthem entertainment

 Tickets for these shows will go on sale Friday and may be purchased at hardrockcasinosiouxcity.com or in person at the Hotel Rock Shop.
 If a ticket was previously purchased for a rescheduled event, no further action is needed.
 All other postponed shows will be announced in a phased approach as the artists begin to reschedule their tours.

-Hard Rock will have thermal imaging, sanitation stations for attendees and staff.
+Hard Rock will have thermal imaging and sanitation stations for attendees and staff.
 In addition, team members will be wearing masks as part of their uniforms.

-For more information on Hard Rock's SAFE + SOUND protocols, visit hardrockhotelcasinosiouxcity.com/covid-19-updates.
+For more information on Hard Rock's SAFE + SOUND protocols, visit www.hardrockcasinosiouxcity.com/covid-19-updates.

 Tags